crowbar/barclamp-openstack/README.md

 About this barclamp
 -------------------

-This barclamp is intended as an overlay barclamp for other OpenStack barclamps.
-It provides common functionality and UI that can be used to consolidate the suite of OpenStack barclamps under a single entity.
 Information for this barclamp is maintained on the [Crowbar Framework Wiki](https://github.com/crowbar/crowbar/wiki)

 Legals
 ------